Register your online account for a chance to win £100

-All you need to know about managing your home, from buying a bigger share to home improvements and selling.
+All you need to know about managing your home, including repairs to communal areas, service charges and EWS1 fire safety forms.

 Our shared ownership homes are built and run by our property development company, Latimer Homes.